valyala/fasthttp/README.md

   * Compare [net/http Request.Body reading](https://golang.org/pkg/net/http/#Request)
     to [fasthttp request body reading](https://godoc.org/github.com/valyala/fasthttp#RequestCtx.PostBody).

-* Q: Why fasthttp doesn't support HTTP/2.0 and WebSockets?
+* *Why fasthttp doesn't support HTTP/2.0 and WebSockets?*
-  A: There are plans for adding HTTP/2.0 and WebSockets support in the future.
+  A: There are [plans](TODO) for adding HTTP/2.0 and WebSockets support in the future.
   In the mean time, third parties may use [RequestCtx.Hijack](https://godoc.org/github.com/valyala/fasthttp#RequestCtx.Hijack) for implementing these goodies.

-* Q: Are there known net/http advantages comparing to fasthttp?
+* *Are there known net/http advantages comparing to fasthttp?*
   A: Yes:
   * net/http supports [HTTP/2.0 starting from go1.6](https://http2.golang.org/).
   * net/http API is stable, while fasthttp API may change at any time.